Frequently Asked Questions

 LASIK stands for laser assisted in-situ keratomileusis.
 It adjusts the curvature of the cornea to improve the eye's ability to focus light.

-During the procedure, a device called a microkeratome creates a flap in the outer layer of the cornea called the epithelium.
+During the procedure, a device called a Ziemer FEMTO LDV Femtosecond Surgical Laser creates a flap in the outer layer of the cornea called the epithelium.
 Patients are given topical anesthesia and a mild sedative so they are awake but calm and cannot feel the instruments.
 The epithelial flap is lifted and an excimer laser beam adjusts corneal curvature so objects no longer appear blurry.
 The flap is then closed.

-The entire LASIK procedure takes only 15-30 minutes per eye, and patients are often ready to leave the office within an hour or two.
+The entire LASIK procedure takes only 10-15 minutes for both eyes, and patients are often ready to leave the office within an hour or two.